pelsql/YourSqlDba/docs/maintenance/mirror-standby-migration.md

 - The linked server name must match the value supplied in `@MirrorServer`.
 - YourSqlDba must be installed on the target server, and both instances must use the same YourSqlDba version.
 - Remote access must work through the `YourSqlDba` login on the target server.
+It is automatically created by `Mirroring.AddServer`; this is typically transparent for users who mirror to a single instance.
 - If multiple source servers use the same mirror server, they should share a common `YourSqlDba` password for automatic login mapping.
+Conversely, if one source server restores to different mirror servers, the same rule applies; use `Mirroring.SetYourSqlDbaAccountForMirroring` to resolve the mappings.

 ## Linked server and security handling